geobasinas/nastachiweb/README.md

 3. Select your Tachiyomi fork (Mihon, SY, J2K, Yokai, or Komikku)
 4. Optionally enable preference conversion for human-readable format
 5. Click "Convert to JSON"
+6. Browse your manga library in the beautiful card view
+7. Click any manga card to see detailed information, chapters, and reading progress
+8. Use search and filters to find specific manga
-6. View the JSON content in the interactive viewer or download the file
+9. Toggle to raw JSON view or download the file

 ### API Usage